 In practice, however, Israeli politicians and the Shin Bet have been clear that their real fear is demographic: they do not want the proportion of Palestinians or Arabs to rise above 20 per cent of the population and thereby threaten the state’s Jewishness.
 Such marriages are seen by Israeli Jews as a “right of return via the backdoor” because they could eventually confer citizenship on a Palestinian spouse.
 A Jewish state, after all, has to be allowed to gerrymander the population to ensure it maintains its Jewish majority.

 Fortunately, I am not covered by these amendments—so far at least.
 I get the more generous provisions offered to “Westerners,” even if they are nowhere near as generous as those for Jews.
 That means that Sally and I had to demonstrate conclusively that we really had married, even though the wedding was conducted in Israel.
 In total, we spent several months collecting some 20 different documents as proof.
 I now receive a temporary residence permit every year—as long as I pass the security checks.
-After five years I will be eligible for permanent residency, and could even seek citizenship, although I would have to be prepared to forgo my British passport.
+After five years I will be eligible for permanent residency, and could even seek citizenship.

 My Jewish friend, by contrast, has two passports in addition to her Israeli one.
 But then she is Jewish and this a Jewish state.